Pragyan10/FineTuningLLMs/README.md

 ### Hyperparameter Changes

-**Discussion** - The parameter changes does make some affect on the prediction that the model generates.
-Since we use a smaller sample for testing* the fluctuation in results in not substaintial .
+**Discussion** - The parameter changes does make some changes on the prediction that the model generates.
+Since we use a smaller sample for testing* the fluctuation in results in not substaintial but still some changes.
+Thing to notice is temperature change didn't affect the results much where infact the temperature was supposed to make the token generation different.

 ### Table [6] -> Top_k